-- The greatest need in Santa Fe's market is for rental units priced less than \$500 per month, serving renters earning 30 percent of the AMI and less (incomes of less than \$20,000). - The gaps model estimates that as many as 3,000 renters earning \$25,000 and less cannot find affordable units and, as such, are cost burdened.
+- The greatest need in Santa Fe's market is for rental units priced less than \$500 per month, serving renters earning 30 percent of the AMI and less (incomes of less than \$20,000). - The gaps model estimates that as many as 2,435 renters earning \$25,000 and less cannot find affordable units and, as such, are cost burdened.
 Most of these renters earn less than \$20,000. - Future production of rental units in the city should focus on mitigating growth in the gap of units for household earning 30 percent of AMI and less.

 An analysis of renters' ability to buy relative to the price of units for sale was also conducted for the Housing Needs Assessment Update.
-On average, since 2006, just 14 percent of the city renters made enough to purchase the median home.
+On average, between 2006 and 2011, just 14 percent of the city renters made enough to purchase the median home.
 This is a marked change from 2000, when the median home was affordable to about one-third of the city's renters.
-Even the median sales price for condos and townhomes in August 2012 (\$290,000) is priced out of reach for the vast majority of renters.
+In 2014, and increase in renter incomes lead to a higher percentage of renters (21%) who could afford median value; however, that proportion is still below what it was in 2000.
+Even the median sales price for condos and townhomes in (\$219,000 Q2 2015) is priced out of reach for the majority of renters.